GoWarrior: File system

 GoBian integrates a built-in file system for data management.

 Built-in programming environments

 C, C++, Python, Perl, and shell script.

 I/O interfaces

 GoBian lets you call the GPIO/I2C/UART/SPI interfaces directly in your projects with the built-in RPi.gpio and other libraries.

 Multimedia

 GoBian makes it easy for the secondary development of multimedia applications with the customized GOF middle-ware for TIGER Board.

 Multitasking

 The on-board M3733-AFAAA processor makes GoBian a multitasking system with good performance.

 Linux software

 The software programs that are available for Debian are basically compatible with GoBian.

 Low-power sleep mode

 GoBian supports the ultra-power-saving sleep mode (PMU Standby), with the entire board power consumption as low as 0.35W.

 Multi-screen sharing

 GoBian integrates with DLNA to fully support the multimedia sharing and multi-screen interaction.

-Community support

-The GoWarrior community is already launched to support your projects with GoBian.

 CloudQ

-CloudQ is a comprehensive back-end community support to help users easily build up their projects.
+CloudQ provides back-end community support to users.